annavanwingerden/Save-The-Dinos/README.md

 # Save the Dinos
 A fun and challenging side-scrolling game designed to test reflexes and timing.
 Inspired by Flappy Bird, this project was created to explore game mechanics using only vanilla JavaScript, HTML, and CSS.

+---
+You can access the game [here](https://annavanwingerden.github.io/SideScroll-Game-JS/)
+---
 ## Overview
 This is a side-scrolling game inspired by Flappy Bird, built using only vanilla JavaScript, HTML, and CSS.